Home

 The working of the cross is now being tried out in the Catskill mountains.
 There are 15 lights in this cross, which measures eighteen by ten feet.
 The lights will take current from a storage battery, which is easily charged from a small generator.
 The cross will arrive at Alexandria Bay within a fortnight and will be erected at once.
 This cross is the largest at the Thousand Islands, and when completed will be most illuminating and very beautiful.

-The outcome of the project is not yet known, and it is not clear if the project ever was completed.
+The outcome of the project is not yet known, and it is not clear if the cross ever was erected.

 The Haydens' summer home, Fairyland, where the memorial cross to Jane Quintard was to have been built following her untimely death.